ThomasSpare/GuessWho/README.md

 ![ask question2](assets/images/screenshots/ask_question2.png)
 ![ask question1](assets/images/screenshots/ask_question1.png)

-Left is a smaller pile of cards, the player can at anytime guess by hitting the guess button and point on one of the cards showing people.
+Each time the player guess an attribute the hidden card does not have the pile of board cards get smaller and smaller, the player can at anytime guess by hitting the guess button and point on one of the cards showing people.
 The player has one guess, then its game over.

 ---
 ## Game Functionality

-Unfortunatly I did´nt get the game to function properly in time for submission.
-The amount to learn about manipulating arrays and different methods and new functions to display images etc across the DOM took alot of time.
-I almost pulled it together and with a couple of days I could make it run as planned.

 ---